 Students can apply each year for a St Joseph’s Certificate, which will be awarded at the Celebration of Excellence at the end of Term 4.

 Education of the Spirit in the values of the Gospel is the primary purpose of annual Year-Level Retreats at MacKillop Catholic College.
-Taking time out to reflect on where you stand in relation to others and to God is valuable and an ongoing process.
-Retreats are structured to focus students on different aspects of their relational and spiritual selves, and to inform and challenge them to follow the example that Jesus puts before us in our own lives.
+Taking time out to reflect on where you stand in relation to others and to God is a valuable and ongoing process.
+Retreats are structured to focus students on different aspects of their relational and spiritual selves and to inform and challenge them to follow the example that Jesus puts before us in our own lives.

 Each Tutor Group sets an annual Community Goal.
 Exploring needs within our school and in our local communities, students get behind many different organisations in action for solidarity.
 Students learn about local organisations, and develop the skills of advocacy and working as a team to achieve a common end.

 More information can be found on our Ministry at the MacKillop YouTube Channel - Please subscribe